Skip to main content

 }'

-💡 Tip: Receipt chains create an immutable audit trail.
+Tip: Receipt chains create an append-only, tamper-evident audit trail.
 Each child receipt proves the parent existed first (verified via timestamp).

 Privacy Best Practices